liampshaw/CoV-homoplasy-filtering/README.md

 * A multiple sequence alignment
 * A dataset of homoplasy counts (generated with MPBoot - HomoplasyFinder)

 The main script `filter-homoplasic-sites.R` is run from the `scripts` directory.
 It assumes that you have a `data` directory with your input data and that the names of isolates in the tree and alignment are the same.
 As the script was developed for a specific analysis at speed, it will almost certainly break on new data.
-Please use with caution.
+(Currently there is some hacky stuff to make sure names are the same, to be updated to work on a general dataset.)
+Please use with caution!

 Some of the outputs: